philsf-biostat/SAR-2021-002-JF/report/analise_dados_JF_2021-v01.md

 ## Study population and follow up

-The study population was composed of 87 participants, contributing to a total of 217 person-years of observation (Table 1).
+The study population was composed of 87 participants (Table 1).
 Gender split was similar with 37 (43%) males and 50 (57%) females, with average (SD) age 61 (11) years.
 The average (SD) BMI observed was approximately 30 (4) kg/m².
 Twenty participants were smokers and the side of operation was approximately equally distributed in sides.

+Overall, the study population contributed to a total of 217 person-years of time under observation, ranging from ranged from 7 weeks to almost 3 years.
 The prosthesis failure was detected in 20 participants, accounting for approximately one quarter of the study population.